irisnet/testnets/fuxi/docs/README.md

 If you have participated in the genesis file generation process, you should be a validator once you are fully synced.

 If you miss the genesis file generation process, you can still upgrade your full node to become a IRISnet Validator.
 The top 100 validators have the ability to propose new blocks to the IRIS Hub.
-Continue onto [the Validator Setup](https://github.com/kidinamoto01/testnets-1/blob/master/testnets/docs/Setup%20A%20Validator%20Node.md).
+Continue onto [the Validator Setup](https://github.com/irisnet/testnets/blob/master/fuxi/docs/Setup%20A%20Validator%20Node.md).

+### Setup a sentry node

+A validator is under the risk of being attacked.
+You could follow this [guide](https://github.com/irisnet/testnets/blob/master/fuxi/docs/Setup%20A%20Sentry%20Node.md) to setup a sentry node to protect yourself.

 ##  Useful Links